 In a news conference late Wednesday night, Broward County Sheriff Scott Israel referenced the death of a football coach, but did not give a name.
 But Feis' family was notified around midnight Wednesday or early Thursday morning that his final act of kindness was a fatal one, according to the Daily Beast.
 He had reportedly leapt in front of his students to shield them from the 19-year-old assailant with an AR-15 rifle, according to South Florida's Sun Sentinel.
 And he died a hero.

-Feis had played center for the Douglas High School Eagles from 1995 to 1998 before graduating in 1999.
-He first returned to his alma mater as a coach in 2002, according to the Sun Sentinel.
+As a student, Feis had played center for the Douglas High School football team and graduated in 1999.
+In 2002, he returned to the school as a football coach, according to the Sun Sentinel.
 He lived in Coral Springs and leaves behind his wife, Melissa, and his daughter.

 The massacre that took Feis' life was the 18th school shooting of the year, according to TIME.
 The high school, which is part of the second largest district in Florida and among the sixth largest school districts in the entire country, has more than 3,200 students in the ninth through 12th grades and about 130 teachers whose lives will be changed forever.